-Radiation processing is an important technique in the sterilization of medical products and the decontamination of spices and medicinal herbs, while its use in processing natural and synthetic polymeric materials is growing.
+Radiation processing is an important technique in the sterilization of medical products and the decongrowing.
 Radiation induced grafting is a powerful technique for the preparation of novel materials based on easily available and low cost synthetic and natural polymers.
 There is growing interest in developing materials as special adsorbents and membranes for use in environmental and industrial applications.
 A new CRP initiated in 2007 seeks to use gamma rays, electron beams and heavy ions for the grafting of various monomers onto natural and synthetic polymers in order to develop novel adsorbents and membranes.
 These adsorbents can be used for the efficient removal of heavy metal ions from contaminated water and wastewater and for the collection and recovery of significant metal ions from sea water.